 Don't go buying something from the supermarket and expect to replicate this result.

 To get the best flavour I keep the pigs for longer than the factories, feeding them a varied diet and allowing to root through the soil here.
 They build up an appropriate cover of fat that keeps the meat moist during cooking and flavours the pork.

 I sell belly and shoulder joints that are about a kilo in size.

-Heat your oven to 250c.
-Make sure the joint is dry, use a paper towel/leave it at room temperature for an hour.
+Heat your oven to 250c (conventional).
+Make sure the joint is dry; use a paper towel and leave it at room temperature for an hour.

-Now, a vital point, let the pork rest.
+Now, a vital point, cover it and let the pork rest.
 This is a tough part!
 You'll want to sneak a piece, but let the meat relax first, it'll make for better eating.

 That's it, it's simple.

 Leg or loin cooks differently, but this is the (easy/simple) way to go for belly and shoulder.

 Have a question, use the contact page above.